-Participation in this course gives the College of Architecture and Texas Tech University, and/or Texas Tech University System (herein, "Texas Tech") the absolute right and unrestricted permission to collect, use, publish, reproduce, edit, exhibit, project, display and/or copyright work created by me during the course of my education at Texas Tech, through any form (print, digital, physical model, broadcast or otherwise) at any campus or elsewhere, for art, advertising, future accreditation, visiting committees, recruitment, marketing, fund raising, publicity, archival or any other lawful purpose.
+By taking this course, you give Texas Tech University and/or Texas Tech University System through the Huckabee College of Architecture (herein, "Texas Tech") the right and permission to use, publish, reproduce, edit, exhibit, project, and/or display work created by you while taking this course, through any form of media (print, digital, physical model, broadcast or otherwise) at any campus or elsewhere, for art, accreditation purposes, recruitment, marketing, fund raising, publicity, social media, archival or any other lawful purpose.
+Unless specified otherwise, Texas Tech does not claim ownership of works of students created while taking this course, provided such works do not use substantial Texas Tech resources in such creation.